explodinglabs/iko/README.md

   <i>Easy Postgres Migrations</i>
 </p>

 _Ply_ is a **migration tool** for PostgreSQL databases.
-It lets you quickly create migrations from the command-line.

 It extends [Sqitch](https://sqitch.org/), adding [shell commands](/COMMANDS.md)
-to simplify creating migrations.
+to simplify creating migrations from the command-line.
 For example, to create an `api` schema, you'd type `ply create_schema api`.

 Combine the commands into a [script](#scripting) to generate many migrations at once.